ASingh-AGH/BPMN_LLM_2024/README.md

 BPMN LLM Engineering Thesis 2024 Prompts and Outputs

+# Experiment 1 Baseline

+### Baseline BIKE
+Prompt description with some direction on using an intermediate BPMN notation
+    3 Diagrams

 # Experiment 2 Prompt Engineering

-45 total prompts by 3 models
+45 total prompts by 3 models of Two Shot + APE + DSP

     To note: all prompts were executed in a new chat- none of them are chained.